IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States also have the obligation to protect men from discrimination from non-State actors.

+> "States parties should review their legislation and practices and take the lead in implementing all measures necessary to eliminate discrimination\... in all fields, for example by prohibiting discrimination by private actors in areas such as employment, education, political activities and the provision of accommodation, goods and services"[^107]

 > 31. The right to equality before the law and freedom from discrimination, protected by article 26, requires States to act against discrimination by public and private agencies in all fields.